 The picturesque vistas and apparent stability of Switzerland have made it an elusive subject for contemporary photography.
 Over a five-year period (2014 – 2019), Cole found a distinctly new way to look at a country that has been the quintessence of tourist experience for almost two centuries.

-In this book Sam Contis presents a new window onto the work of the iconic American photographer Dorothea Lange.
+First Edition In this book Sam Contis presents a new window onto the work of the iconic American photographer Dorothea Lange.
 Drawing from Lange’s extensive archive, Contis constructs a fragmented, unfamiliar world centred around the figure of the day sleeper – at once a symbol of respite and oblivion.